deckhouse/deckhouse/docs/documentation/pages/DECKHOUSE-FAQ.md

    EOF
    ```

-   Once bashible synchronization is complete (you can track the synchronization status on nodes via the `UPTODATE` value of the NodeGroup), delete the ngc you created earlier:
+   Once bashible synchronization is complete (you can track the synchronization status on nodes via the `UPTODATE` value of the NodeGroup), delete the NodeGroupConfiguration resource you created earlier:

    ```shell
    kubectl  delete ngc del-temp-config.sh